AdobeDocs/experience-manager-65.en/help/forms/using/customize-create-correspondence-ui.md

        >[!NOTE]
        >
-       >Do not make changes in the /libs branch.
+       >Do not change the `/libs` branch.
 Any changes you do make may be lost, because this branch is liable to changes whenever you:
        >
        >
        >